You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 - Patience.
 The trick is to be patient during the folding process and allow the flour to absorb the liquid in the recipe, and you may need to let it rise a little longer.

-- Resist the urge to to add more flour.
-The dough is sticky, so you’ll be tempted to overcome the sticky-ness with more flour, but if you do that the finished product will be heavier and dry.
+- Resist the urge to add more flour.
+The dough is sticky, so you’ll be tempted to overcome the stickiness with more flour, but if you do that, the finished product will be heavier and dry.
 Pay close attention to whether it is “holding its shape” as described in the recipe.
 Once the dough slump is minimal, it’s time to switch from flour to oil.

 TIP: You can shape this same recipe to make sliced sandwich bread, and hot dog buns too!